 Only the solicitation to sell tangible personal property is afforded immunity under P.L.
-8627286-272; therefore, the leasing, renting, licensing or other disposition of tangible personal property, or transactions involving intangibles intangible property, such as franchises, patents, copyrights, trade markstrademarks, service marks and the like, or any other type of property are not protected activities under P.L.
+86-272; therefore, the leasing, renting, licensing or other disposition of tangible personal property, or transactions involving intangible property, such as franchises, patents, copyrights, trademarks, service marks and the like, or any other type of property are not protected activities under P.L.
 86-272.

-The sale or delivery, and the solicitation for the sale or delivery, of any type of service that is not either (1) entirely ancillary to solicitation of orders for sales of tangible personal property or (2) otherwise set forth as a protected activity under the Section IV.B. hereof of this Statement is also not protected under Public LawP.
-L. 86-272 or this Statement.
+The sale or delivery, and the solicitation for the sale or delivery, of any type of service that is not either (1) entirely ancillary to solicitation of orders for sales of tangible personal property or (2) otherwise set forth as a protected activity under Section IV.B of this Statement is also not protected under P. L. 86-272.